 Any medication can potentially cause an allergic reaction in cats.
 Antibiotics are a common cause, steroids, anesthetic, sulfa drugs, creams, and topical flea products.
 Drug allergies can become more severe with repeated exposure.
 Symptoms can range from skin rashes to life-threatening anaphylaxis, a severe, rapid onset and life-threatening reaction to an allergen.

 Discontinue medications that have caused the allergy and replace them with more suitable medication.

 Anaphylaxis is a medical emergency and must be treated immediately.
 Administration of epinephrine (adrenaline) will be necessary.
 This is an intramuscular injection that counteracts adverse effects such as relaxing the airways, making breathing easier, increases blood pressure by causing constriction (tightening) of the blood vessels (which dilate during anaphylaxis) as well as preventing the further release of cytotoxic granules.

 Supportive care such as oxygen therapy and IV fluids may also be given to assist with breathing.

-Cigarettes contain 43 known carcinogens (cancer-causing substances) and can induce a number of other medical problems including allergies.
+Cigarettes contain 43 known carcinogens (cancer-causing substances) and can induce several other medical problems including allergies.
 Cats are at increased risk because they are exposed to the smoke via the airways as well as their coat when they groom.

 Don’t smoke around cats, smoke outside and wash your hands before you handle your cat.